Feed My Starving Children

-Feed My Starving Children is a Christian non-profit organization that coordinates the packaging and distribution of food to people in developing nations.
-Founded in 1987, it says it has been involved in more than 70 countries.
+Feed My Starving Children (FMSC) is a Christian nonprofit organization that coordinates the packaging and distribution of food to people in developing nations.
+Founded in 1987, it says it has been involved in more than 110 countries.

 Founding

-Richard Proudfit, a Minneapolis business man, founded the organization in 1987 after visiting Honduras after a hurricane and seeing food insecurity among children.
+Richard Proudfit, a Minneapolis businessman, founded the organization in 1987 after visiting Honduras after a hurricane and seeing food insecurity among children.

+In 1993, with the help of a team of Cargill food scientists and colleagues from General Mills and Pillsbury, a vitamin-and-mineral fortified rice meal was created specifically for malnourished children around the age of five years old.
+FMSC changed the name from "Fortified Rice Soy Casserole" to MannaPack Rice in 2008.

-The organization recruits volunteers including school children to assist in packing.
-They also employ paid staff to supervise the operations.
+The organization recruits volunteers, including schoolchildren, to assist in packing.
+It also employs paid staff to supervise the operations.
 FMSC has eight packing facilities: three in Minnesota (Coon Rapids, Eagan and Chanhassen), three in Illinois (Aurora, Libertyville and Schaumburg), one in Richardson, Texas, and one in Tempe, Arizona.